Areas of law

 This involves both contentious and non-contentious work.
 The former includes early dispute resolution, and the latter, tasks such as the procurement of resources and advising on insurance matters.

-Construction lawyer's work with finance and property development professionals on projects ranging from the infrastructural, such as roads, prisons and hospitals, to the industry-specific, such as those related to gas production.
+Construction lawyer's work with finance and property development professionals on projects ranging from the infrastructural, such as roads, prisons and hospitals, to the industry-specific, like those related to gas production.

 You'd suit this type of law if you're creative, think laterally and have technical knowledge in a related field like engineering.